 Interest rates and fees.
 The US Borrower will have the option to pay interest on the term loan B at a base rate, plus an applicable margin, or at a rate based on LIBOR, (subject to a floor of 1.00%), plus an applicable margin.
 The applicable margin for base rate loans is 275 basis points and the applicable margin for LIBOR loans is 375 basis points.
 The US Borrower may borrow revolving loans in US dollars and the Canadian Borrower may also borrow revolving loans in Canadian dollars.
-Borrowings under the revolving credit facility (a) made in US dollars will bear interest at a rate equal to a base rate, plus an applicable margin of 225 basis points or at a rate based on LIBOR, plus an applicable margin of 325 basis points and (b) made in Canadian dollars will bear interest at a rate equal to a Canadian base rate, plus an applicable margin of 225 basis points or at a rate based on Canadian Dollar Offered Rate, plus an applicable margin of 325 basis points or at a rate based on Canadian Dollar Offered Rate, plus an applicable margin in each case will be determined based on a leverage-based performance grid, as set forth in the credit agreement.
-In addition to paying interest on outstanding principal under the revolving credit facility, the US Borrower is required to pay a commitment fee in respect of unutilized revolving commitments of 0.50% per annum.
-Following the completion of the fiscal quarter ending March 31, 2018, the commitment fee will be determined based on a leverage-based performance grid.
+Borrowings under the revolving credit facility (a) made in US dollars will bear interest at a rate equal to a base rate, plus an applicable margin of 225 basis points or at a rate based on LIBOR, plus an applicable margin of 325 basis points and (b) made in Canadian dollars will bear interest at a rate equal to a Canadian base rate, plus an applicable margin of 225 basis points or at a rate based on Canadian Dollar Offered Rate, plus an applicable margin of 325 basis points or at a rate based on Canadian Dollar Offered Rate, plus an applicable margin of 325 basis points or at a rate based on Canadian bollar 31, 2018, the applicable margins in each case will be determined based on a leverage-based performance grid, as set forth in the credit agreement.
+In addition to paying interest on outstanding principal under the revolving credit facility, the US Borrower is required to pay a commitment fee in respect of unutilized revolving commitments of 0.50% per annum based on a leverage-based performance grid.

 Maturity and repayment.
 The revolving credit facility terminates on October 28, 2022.
 The scheduled maturity date of the term loan facility is October 30, 2024.
 Commencing on April 1, 2018, the term loan began amortizing in equal quarterly installments of 0.25% of the \$250,000 term loan, with the payment of the balance at maturity.
 The US Borrower will be able to voluntarily prepay the principal of the term loan without penalty or premium (subject to breakage fees) at any time in whole or in part after April 30, 2018.
 The US Borrower is required to repay the term loan with certain asset sale and insurance proceeds, certain debt proceeds and, commencing for the fiscal year ending March 31, 2019, 50% of excess cash flow (reducing to 25% if the Company's leverage ratio is less than 4.0 to 1.0 but greater than or equal to 3.5 to 1.0 and 0% if the Company's leverage ratio is less than 3.5 to 1.0).
+Commencing April 1, 2018, the Company will be required to make quarterly principal payments of the term loan of \$625 through July 31, 2024.
+The remaining balance will be due at maturity of the term loan facility on October 30, 2024.